A Survey on Adversarial Contention Resolution: Introduction

-There are some nuances to consider.
-Does a sending \thing obtain different feedback with CD versus no-CD?
-In either case, the sender immediately learns whether its packet was sent successfully.
-This implies that, if the sender fails, it can infer this is the result of a collision.

-Another nuance is that, while a listening \thing may detect a packet success in a slot, many works do not require that the corresponding message content is accessible (see~\cite{ChangJP19,richa:competitive-j,richa:efficient-j,richa:jamming2,richa:jamming3,BenderFGY19,awerbuch:jamming}), while for other results, this is critical (see~\cite{BenderKPY18,bender:contention,DBLP:conf/spaa/AgrawalBFGY20}).
-This content is also sometimes referred to as \defn{control bits}, and we refer to the property of being able to access message content \defn{snooping}.

 Finally, some papers consider the case where more than one channel is available to \things; this is typically referred to as a \defn{multi-channel setting}.
-Here, \things may select any one (and only one) channel to send on or listen to in any give slot.
+Here, typically \things may select any one (and typically only one) channel to send on or listen to in any give slot. {\revfontg A result involving a single channel may extend to the multi-channel setting without altering the core finding; however, there {\it are} cases where the use of multiple channels can admit significantly stronger results.
+Typically, this occurs when multiple channels are leveraged to achieve better latency, or robustness to malicious interference.
+In practice, multiple channels are available on several communication standards, such as IEEE 802.11 (WiFi), Bluetooth, and cellular standards (e.g., 4G and 5G LTE).
+Therefore, there is real-world motivation to push for results that make good use of more than one channel.
+However, in comparison to the single-channel setting, there are fewer results in the contention-resolution literature involving multiple channels.}

 {\it Network Topology.} A \defn{single-hop network} is one where each \thing can communicate with every other \thing directly.
 In contrast, in a \defn{multi-hop network}, a communication may need to pass between many \things until it reaches its intended recipient.